GYDTTDYX/BENG183project/README.md

 ###### Figure 9: A UMAP Plot of single-cell Clusters

-This is a example result of dimension reduction.
+Figure 9 is a example result of dimension reduction.
 By using Seurat, we can visualize the count matrix using two most significant dimensions, and achieve clusters automatically.
 After this, we can find marker genes for each cluster and determine what they represent.
 As in UMAP plots, the general structure and distances between clusters also contains information, we are able to generate rich analysis results using Dimension Reduction.

 ```
 Dev_NPC <- RunPCA(Dev_NPC, features = VariableFeatures(object = Dev_NPC), verbose = FALSE, npcs = 100)